newtang/newtang.github.io/_posts/2017-01-27-my-time-at-the-recurse-center.markdown

 * Learn about Descriptor tables, displaying stuff on screen with VGA, and interrupt handling
 * Handle all the things we take for granted in a basic text editor like backspace, return, and shift

 I also added an Easter egg where if you slam on the keyboard, it'll print the message, "Relax, it's going to be ok."
+This is probably the most fun you can have with a keyboard driver.

 It's all [here in my Github repo.](https://github.com/newtang/bare-metal-hello)